eggerbo/ImageJ_BlobRatiometric/README.md

 ```

 # Usage
 Once the plugin is installed and ImageJ has been restarted, the plugin is available through the ImageJ menu: Plugins > Analyze > Blob Ratiometrics (2D).
-The plugin needs three open images, two florescent images and the image mask.
+The plugin needs three open images, two fluorescent images and the image mask.
 All the images have to have the exact same dimension (2D or 3D).

 [ij-web]: http://imagej.net/